jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ## Code Blocks

-Markdown Mode supports indented code blocks (pre blocks) as well as also several variations referred to as _fenced code blocks_.
-Indented code blocks begin with four spaces, while fenced code blocks are surrounded above and below by strings of characters (tildes or backquotes).
-Although fenced code blocks are not universally supported by all Markdown processors, a primary advantage is that they allow authors to indicate the name of the language of the source code contained within, to assist with syntax highlighting and CSS styling.
+With Markdown.pl, code blocks are formatted by prefixing each line with four spaces.
+Markdown Mode supports these indented code blocks (pre blocks) as well as also several variations referred to as fenced code blocks, which are instead surrounded above and below by strings of characters (tildes or backquotes).
+We will discuss the latter in the [Extensions](#extensions) section below.

-### Markdown Code Blocks

-With Markdown.pl, the only way to format code blocks is to prefix each line with four spaces:

 {lang="text"}
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~